CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

    python main.py --out-datasets "iwildcam" --use-ood-pickle-file True

 ## **3.3.
 Result**

+We have investiageted two of the claims tha the paper proposed, one of the claims was LRW-hard would outperfrom the other splitting methods while the proposed optimal LRW method would be superior in performance than the LRW-Hard method.

+The train models can be foun in the link table below:

+3.3.1.
+Accuracy Performance Comparison
+    We have extracted the following comparisons for LRW-Hard, LRW-Easy, LRW-Random and LRW-Opt for the CIFAR-100, OxfordIITPet, FGVCAircraft, Stanford Cars and Diabetic Retinopathy.
+      **GRAFİKLER**
+    To start with, we observed that the LRW-Opt method came superiror to all other methods in every dataset.
+    The paper claims that the LRW-hard would be the successor the this method.
+We have seen this kind of relation in all the datasets except the CIFAR-100.
+    Just like Lrw-Hard, Lrw-Easy satisfied the papers suggestions, but in CIFAR-100 it outperformed LRW-Hard which was not the case in the article.
+    LRW-Random didn't performed like the way the article suggested every case because of its stochastic nature.
+In Cats and Dogs Lrw-Random gave better results than the Lrw-Easy but in other datasets its performance mostly aligned with the paper's suggestion.

+3.3.2.
+Margin Maximization Effect
+    **GRAFİKLER**

+ Paper also claimed that LRW-Hard has a maximization effect.
+We conducted the Margin Maximization effect on CIFAR-100 dataset.
+We have received the test margin results created by LRW-Easy, LRW-hard and ERM methods.
+We can clearly see that the mean of the LRW-Hard and ERM margin maximization is greater than zero which can be seen from the graph being right skewed.
+In addition to that we were able to see a clear seperation between the LRW-easy and LRW-Hard in the --second-- figure.
+LRW-Hard effectively outperforms the LRW-Easy in terms of margin amximization effect, we can see from the figure that LRW-Hard is higher in terms of delta with respect to ERM in comparison to LRW-Easy on the given ERM Margin Buckets.

+-Imbuguities:
+LRW opt generate split unclear

 We have conducted the LRW-Hard, LRW-Easy and LRW-Random calculations and compared them over ERM baseline.
 We have conducted the experiment on CIFAR-100 dataset with Wide-ResNet28-10 implementation that we have provided.
 Here is our resulting graph:
 ![CIFAR-100 Gains](https://github.com/user-attachments/assets/f6fdef3a-b743-4713-83dd-26a54df68554)